 Fresh sliced strawberries would be nothing short of incredible.
 Frozen fruit works too, like blueberries (as shown in the photo)!
 Sprinkles or “Jimmies” as they call them in Philadelphia!
 You could chop up your favourite chocolate bar or cookies.
 Get some sauce on there–make a sundae, why not?
 My go-to ice cream topping is a sprinkling of mini chocolate chips.

 Pure Ingredients Only.

-Making ice cream is not as intimidating and difficult as I thought it was gonna be–which explains why I’ve been putting it off my whole life.
+Making ice cream is not as difficult as I thought it was gonna be–which explains why I’ve been putting it off my whole life.
 It was actually super simple, you guys!
 I think that the best thing about making your own homemade ice cream is the peace of mind that comes with knowing exactly what ingredients it contains: no preservatives, artificial flavours or colourings, or any of those weird ingredients that can’t be pronounced.
 That’s why I love this french vanilla bean ice cream recipe!
 The ingredients are pure, natural, and minimal.

 The exact ingredients contained in this recipe are as follows: egg yolks, cane sugar, all-purpose flour, salt, half & half, cream, and Nielsen-Massey Madagascar Vanilla Bean paste (sugar, water, vanilla extract, vanilla beans, and gum tragacanth–which comes from the sap of a plant).
 That’s it!

 I had such a blast with making this Homemade French Vanilla Bean Ice Cream and I’m so glad that I know how to make my very own ice cream now.
 It’s SO easy and tastes absolutely amazing–there’s nothing like vanilla bean, am I right?!